0verread/hypertask/README.md

 ### Tradeoffs for time

 Note that I time boxed myself 1 day to complete this task.
-So it will be easy evaluate whole better way.
+So it will be easy evaluate.

 - **Imperfect Authentication**